MicrosoftDocs/power-automate-docs/articles/guidance/planning/transforming-formatting-data.md

 ---
-title: Planning a Power Automate project - Transforming and formatting Data | Microsoft Docs
+title: Transforming and formatting data as part of planning a Power Automate project | Microsoft Docs
-description: It may well be that some of the data you retrieved from a system needs to be transformed to be usable by other systems used later in the process.
-This article explains the different methods you can use to transform and format your data.
+description: You might need to transform data you retrieved from a system to be usable by other systems later in the process.
+This article explains the different methods you can use.
 author: taiki-yoshida
 ms.service: flow
 ms.topic: conceptual